MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Monitoring-Database-Deadlocks.md

     For more information about how to use the [!INCLUDE[nav_admin](includes/nav_admin_md.md)], see [Microsoft Dynamics NAV Server Administration Tool](Microsoft-Dynamics-NAV-Server-Administration-Tool.md).

--   To enable logging by using the Set-NAVServerConfiguration cmdlet, include the *keyname EnableDeadlockMonitoring keyvalue true* parameters in the command, such as:
+-   To enable logging by using the Set-NAVServerConfiguration cmdlet, set the key *EnableDeadlockMonitoring* to *true* in the command, such as:

     ```
     Set-NAVServerConfiguration -ServerInstance DynamicsNAV -KeyName EnableDeadlockMonitoring -KeyValue true